postgresqlfr/afup-code-of-conduct/en/code-of-conduct.md

 Conference staff should not make any public statements about the behavior of individual people during or after the conference.
 In general, consult with other staff members when possible but act when necessary.

+## Information
+At any time, for any question about this code of conduct please send an email to contact@afup.org.

 ## License and attribution
-This policy is licensed under the Creative Commons Zero license .
+This policy is licensed under the Creative Commons Zero license.
 It is public domain, no credit and no open licencing of your version is required.
 This anti-harassment policy is based on the example policy from the Geek Feminism wiki, created by the Ada Initiative and other volunteers.